openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

   struct CanvasExample1 {
   // Configure the parameters of the CanvasRenderingContext2D object, including whether to enable anti-aliasing.
 The value true indicates that anti-aliasing is enabled. private settings: RenderingContextSettings = new RenderingContextSettings(true)
-  // Create a CanvasRenderingContext2D object by calling CanvasRenderingContext2D object in the canvas. private context: CanvasRenderingContext2D= new CanvasRenderingContext2D(this.settings)
+  // Create a CanvasRenderingContext2D object by calling CanvasRenderingContext2D object in Canvas. private context: CanvasRenderingContext2D= new CanvasRenderingContext2D(this.settings)
     build() {
   Flex({ direction: FlexDirection.Column, alignItems: ItemAlign.Center, justifyContent: FlexAlign.Center }) {
-        // Invoke the CanvasRenderingContext2D object in the canvas.
+        // Invoke the CanvasRenderingContext2D object in Canvas.
         Canvas(this.context)
           .width('100%')
           .height('100%')